Skoomar/react-andrew-mead/indecision-app/notes.md

   - and the time taken to do everything
   - the bundle.js file and its size
   - the app.js file and size

+###Imports & Exports
+- there are two types of exports: named exports & default exports

+- Named exports must be specifically named when you import them
+  - must use their exact name when you import them
+  - and must be imported inside curly brackets: e.g. `import { <export-name> } from 'utils.js'`
+  - to set something to be a named export you can either:
+    - at the bottom of the file, put `export { thingy }`
+    - or wherever you define the function/class/etc do `export const thingy = () =>...`

+- Default export is the thing that is imported by default if you import from a file
+  - can only have one default export from a file
+  - you also import a default export slightly differently to a named export
+  - has to be imported outside of the curly braces
+    - e.g. `import subtract from 'utils.js'`
+    - or `import subtract, { <named-export> } from 'utils.js'`
+    - you can also just name default exports whatever you want when you import them, don't have to use the exact same name
+      - e.g. `import blah from 'utils.js'` will import `subtract` (as long as you've set subtract as the default export)
+      - kind of like Python's `import as` (but slightly different)
+    - note: if you have subtract as the default export, import { subtract } from 'utils.js' will get ReferenceError because subtract is not a named export.
+It is just the default export
+  - to export something as default export you can either:
+    - at bottom of the file: `export { thingy as default, ... }`
+    - AFTER you define the function/class/etc `export default thingy;`
+      - or just export the function directly without defining it first: `export default () => ...;`